RESPONSIBILITIES

 What you do

-Define what autonomous systems should optimize.
+Define what systems should optimize.
 Translate business strategy into measurable outcomes.
 Ensure systems pursue the right objectives.

 • Meeting with business stakeholders to understand strategic priorities

-• Defining outcome metrics and success criteria
+• Defining outcome metrics and decision thresholds

 • Reviewing system behavior to ensure alignment with intended outcomes